 This podcast, published by construction software maker JBKnowledge, is almost always mentioned first when discussing construction-related podcasts.
 Hosted by construction consultant Rob McKinny and JBKnowledge's CEO James Benham, this podcast explores the latest technologies that are changing the industry and how companies can use them to their advantage.

 From 3D printing to drones to the latest workflow apps, McKinny and Benham discuss (with a panel of guests) the latest innovations in hardware, software, and equipment for all aspects of the construction business.
-Guests include experts from the biggest names in the industry like Caterpillar, DeWalt and Milwaukee Tools as well as experts on the latest tech trends and how they can be applied to construction.
+Guests include experts from the biggest names in the industry like Caterpillar, DeWalt, and Milwaukee Tools, plus experts on the latest tech trends and how they can be applied to construction.
 The team recently hit 100 episodes, so there's a healthy back catalog of episodes to listen through.

-This podcast leans toward the business side of the construction industry and is best for owners, managers, and entrepreneurs.
+This podcast is hosted by a construction professional providing insight into topics such as leadership, entrepreneurship and business.
+This podcast leans toward the business side of the construction industry and is best for owners, managers and entrepreneurs.
 Todd Dawalt lends his 20 years of expertise in the construction industry and interviews other construction professionals on their experiences and how they've run their companies.

 Dawalt and his guests focus their conversations on running a construction business and navigating the industry, especially in volatile times.
 For aspiring construction entrepreneurs, there are plenty of episodes about getting started in the industry, management techniques in the field and the office, and growing a thriving construction business.

-Tony Booth is the Contracting Coach and releases a new podcastevery weekday.
+This podcast provides you with knowledge and essential tips of starting and running a successful contracting business.
+Tony Booth is the Contracting Coach and releases a new podcast every weekday.
 Each podcast is packed with tips and guidance on running a successful contracting business.
-He discusses nearly every aspect of being a contractor, including planning a budget, finding the right subcontractors and even self-motivation.
+He discusses nearly every aspect of being a contractor, including planning a budget, finding the right subcontractors and self-motivation.

 Booth offers advice on starting a project on the right foot by not only providing tips on drafting estimates, accounting, and planning but also having the right mindset and not beating yourself over missteps.
 Booth's coaching and advice at times is not only valuable to contractors but also any business owner.

-Construction project manager and business consultant Brittanie Campbell-Turner interviews construction company owners and managers to highlight their accomplishments and business practices.
+This podcast is hosted by construction manager and consultant Brittanie Campbell-Turner, bringing insights on how to revolutionize the construction industry.
+The Construction project manager and business consultant Campbell-Turner interviews construction company owners and managers to highlight their accomplishments and business practices.
 Much of the content is focused on the companies' core values, company culture and how they use them to achieve their goals and vision.
 The podcast also examines the state of the industry, the latest trends and the positive impacts made by guests and their companies.

-The episodes are short, usually around 15 minutes long, and sometimes only a few minutes, allowing Barthet to directly address specific questions and subjects.
+The episodes are short, usually around 15 minutes long, allowing Barthet to directly address specific questions and subjects.
 Some episodes are specific to Florida state law or the Florida construction industry, but most of the legal information Barthet imparts is useful to construction companies nationwide.
-He explores subjects, such as what to include in a contract, what are your legal responsibilities on the construction site, and, just as the title implies, everything you need to know about construction liens.
+He explores subjects such as what to include in a contract, what are your legal responsibilities on the construction site, and, just as the title implies, everything you need to know about construction liens.